 Pico+ is a member of the Pico Group

-The insights of the contributor are also shared by CEI Asia magazine on 4 September 2017.
+The insights of the contributor are also shared by CEI Asia magazine in its July-August 2017 e-magazine.